Atticus29/clark_bio_160/README.md

 #### Textbook (Required)
 - Concepts of Biology (2017) by Fowler, Roush, and Wise.
 ISBN 978-1-938168-11-6.
 Published by OpenStaxCollege.
 [Link](https://openstax.org/details/books/concepts-biology)

+#### Lab Prompts
+- Lab prompts for Biology 160 are available on the course's Canvas site.

 #### Computer Resources
 - BIOL 160 [Course Canvas site](http://clarkcollege.instructure.com).
 You will need to access the course Canvas site on a regular basis throughout the term.
 Lab modules, other communications, and grade updates will be posted there.